sharpecs/mycota/README.md

 ### Correlation

-An approach to evaluate the influence of multiple factors is to apply a regression method that considers multiple explanatory variables known as independents to predict the outcome of a response variable called the dependent.
-From the data, the variables available for consideration are the number of fungi observed , the substrate it was seen on, the type of fungi, and its purpose in nature.
-The accuracy of this information is uncertain.
+An approach to evaluate the influence of multiple factors is to apply a regression method that considers multiple explanatory variables known as independents to predict the outcome of a response variable called the dependent variable.
+From the data, the variables available for consideration are the number of fungi observed, the substrate on which they were seen, the type of fungi, and their role or function in nature.
+The accuracy of this information is unknown.

 <figure>
     <center>